- Our Apple iOS device apps

 If you have purchased from us, we keep a record of each order in the Order History section of your private My Account.
 You can view this in your account at any time and see a list of items you have ordered, check the status of each order and download an invoice/receipt for your own records.

 If you purchase a subscription, whether for a Print magazine or Digital, we need to keep in touch with you via email to inform you about when your subscription will expire.
 We typically do this by sending you a renewal email message.
-To remain in contact with you about this important matter we therefore ask you NOT to uncheck the ‘Allow Contact’ box which you’ll find in your My Account’s Mailing List section, as this will stop all communication with you.
+To remain in contact with you about this important matter we therefore ask you not to uncheck the ‘Allow Contact’ box which you’ll find in your My Account’s Mailing List section, since this will stop all communication with you.
 It’s your choice whether you check or uncheck that box but, if unchecked, we cannot be held responsible if your subscription lapses and you miss issues.

 There are separate check boxes related to marketing emails which you are free to opt in or out of at any time.